NinevaStudios/nineva-docs/docs/ue-plugins/facebook-goodies.md

 # Setup

+?> When dealing with setup we highly encourage you to also read/explore Facebook docs because it's the original source

 ## Create an app on the Facebook Developer portal

 Log in on the [Facebook Developer portal](https://developers.facebook.com/apps/) and create an app.